timostamm/injector/README.md

 - If your alias is not assignable, an exception is thrown.
 - If you alias or otherwise configure a class that has already been instantiated as a singleton, an exception is thrown.
 - If you add an alias that for a class that you have decorated (the decorator would never activate), an exception ist thrown.
+- If your factory has a return type, it is checked that the return type is assignable.

 ##### Argument inspection